Lufthansa crew strike set to go ahead on Thursday after court ruling

 FRANKFURT (Reuters) - A two-day strike by Lufthansa (LHAG.DE) cabin crew was set to begin on Thursday after a German court ruled late on Wednesday against management’s efforts to stop it.

-The strike over pay and pensions, which is scheduled to last through Friday, will result in the cancellation of 1,300 flights and affect 180,000 passengers, the German carrier said.
+The strike over pay and pensions, due to last through Friday, will result in the cancellation of 1,300 flights and affect 180,000 passengers, the German carrier said.

-That amounts to one in five of Lufthansa’s planned 6,000 flights over the two-day period.
+That amounts to about one in five of Lufthansa’s planned 6,000 flights over the two-day period.
+It will affect both long- and short-haul flights, a spokeswoman said.

-The Ufo union, which represents cabin crew, said that the strike would start on Thursday and that it would inform the public on Thursday about the possible expansion of strikes beyond Friday.
+The UFO union, representing cabin crew, said it would inform the public on Thursday about a possible expansion of strikes beyond Friday.

 Germany’s biggest airline had filed motions with courts to prevent the strike.

+“We will do everything we can to minimize the impact on our customers who are suffering from this massive strike,” Lufthansa said.

+Last month, the union staged an all-day strike at smaller German Lufthansa divisions, including Germanwings and Eurowings.

-Reporting by Ilona Wissenbach; Writing by Arno Schuetze and Tom Sims; Editing by Ludwig Burger, Susan Fenton
+Reporting by Ilona Wissenbach; Writing by Arno Schuetze and Tom Sims; Editing by Ludwig Burger, Howard Goller